Knut-Aage-Hofseth/Learning_Notes/C#/Unit_Testing/Mocking_HttpClient.md

 # Mocking HttpClient

+**NB!
+The proper way of doing this is to not mock HttpClient.**
+- **Make an interface class.
+This has an instance of HttpClient in it.**
+- **Make a wrap method around the call methods in HttpClient.
+HttpClient has Get, Post, Put, Patch and Delete methods.
+Make a wrap method for each enpoint call you make.**
+- **Return the HttpResponseMessage from the wrap method.**
+- **All logic is in the class that call the interface method.**
+- **Mock the interface.**

 Methods in HttpClient are not virtual and not set up for mocking.
 This makes it somewhat of a problem when attempting to mock HttpClient.
 Setting up an Interface does not solve this issue.